PrairieSky Frequently Asked Questions

 What is PrairieSky’s average corporate royalty rate?

-PrairieSky’s average corporate royalty rate is approximately 6.2% at December 31, 2016.
+PrairieSky’s average corporate royalty rate is approximately 6.0% at December 31, 2018.
 PrairieSky’s standard leasing rates on Fee Lands are 17.5% for oil and 15% for natural gas.
 PrairieSky receives a 5% royalty on its shallow natural gas which makes up approximately 20% of natural gas production.
 PrairieSky units have royalties averaging approximately 1%.
 PrairieSky’s GORR royalties range from approximately 1%-6%.
-Combining the production from 36,000 producing wells at the above royalty rates results in the average corporate royalty rate of approximately 6%.
+Although there are certain GORRs at higher rates, combining the production from over 38,000 producing wells at the above royalty rates results in the average corporate royalty rate of approximately 6.0%.

 PrairieSky has certain Fee Land leases as well as GORRs at rates both higher and lower than the royalty rates listed above.